-Marriage seems wonderfully endearing to the single individual who has in no way married, and perhaps to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is quite a challenging work at times.
+Marriage would seem wonderfully endearing to the single particular person who has never married, and maybe to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a hard perform at instances.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a great and a poor thing.
+We carry so a lot of ourselves into our marriages – which is both a good and a undesirable factor.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest as well significantly cash, not seek out to manage us, that they will want to spend time with us.
-We also deliver in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.
+We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest also significantly cash, not seek out to control us, that they will want to spend time with us.
+We also carry in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.

 Our natural desire is to find a pleasurable solution, but most couples don’t know how to recover when they experience relationship problems.
 Usually they keep doing over and over what they know to do and it doesn’t work.

 However, in many circumstances, couples can simply agree to disagree, and move on.
 They learn to “co-exist” on the issue in question.
 I know of many couples who have taken this route on various issues and continue to have very strong marriages.
 What can happen over time, after being given the room to each have their opinion, spouses are able to move into compromise.

 They keep it all inside and resentment builds up.
 Both types of reactions are wrong.
 It is essential to help one another respond to displeasure in the correct way which is to talk things through rationally (no losing your temper, no clamming up).
 Abuse and physical violence is not allowed.
 If things get too hot, take a break until you cool down.